Amsterdam to Arusha (AMS–JRO) — Airlines, Schedules & Connections

 AMS to JRO Flight Duration and Schedule

-Nonstop flight time from AMS to JRO ranges from 8 hours 25 minutes.
+Nonstop flight time from AMS to JRO is about 8 hours 50 minutes gate to gate.
 The route covers a distance of 4,288 miles (6,901 km).

 Connecting Options and Alternatives